 Some benefits of connecting your sites:

 You connect your sites using a migration code.
-This can be found by going to WPML → Translation Management and clicking the Automatic Translation tab.
-Click Settings and expand the Connected sites menu.
+This can be found by going to WPML → Translation Management and clicking the Tools tab.

 In some cases, the system might prevent you from connecting sites.
 Here are a couple of reasons why this might happen.